shksa/frontend-boilerplate-webpack/README.md

-# frontend-boilerplate-webpack
+# frontend boilerplate with webpack and babel configured
-A boilerplate for frontend projects that use webpack.
+A boilerplate for frontend projects that use webpack and babel tools.